 Note to teachers: The California Senate Committee on Business and Professions Report on Assembly Bill 557, February 2, 2004 is an excellent example of the analysis and care that goes into legislating, even on a narrow issue such as declawing exotic animals.
-TWM suggests that teachers present it to the class through Assignment #2.
+TWM suggests that teachers have students read it in conjunction with Assignment #2, below.

 However, California is just one state and there are exotic cats in almost all 50 states.
-In 1966 Congress, using its authority under the Commerce Clause, passed the Animal Welfare Act which governs the treatment of animals in exhibitions or research.
+In 1966 Congress, using its authority under the Commerce Clause, passed the Animal Welfare Act which governs the treatment of animals in exhibitions and research.
 Almost all of these animals are sold or moved in interstate or international commerce.
 7 U.S.C. § 2131.
 The Animal Welfare Act requires that animal exhibitors and dealers obtain a federal license and comply with standards for the care of animals developed by the Department of Agriculture.
 These standards include adequate veterinary care.
 7 U.S.C. § 2134(2)(A).
-In 2006, after lobbying by the Paw Project and others, the Department of Agriculture amended its policies to provide that "The declawing of any wild or exotic carnivore does not constitute appropriate veterinary care."
+In 2006 (a year after the California statute banning declawing wild and exotic cats), due in part to lobbying by the Paw Project, the Department of Agriculture amended its policies to provide that "The declawing of any wild or exotic carnivore does not constitute appropriate veterinary care."
 Note that this is a policy by the Department of Agriculture and not a formal regulation published in the Code of Federal Regulations.

 Note to teachers: Discussion question #2 deals with this issue.
 It can also be used as an essay prompt.